Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.D.
-Davis and the San Francisco Giants take the field against Jurickson Profar and the Colorado Rockies on Saturday at 4:05 PM ET, in the second of a three-game series at Oracle Park.
+Logan Webb is starting for the San Francisco Giants on Sunday against Randal Grichuk and the Colorado Rockies.
+First pitch is at 4:05 PM ET at Oracle Park.

-The favored Giants have -175 moneyline odds to win against the underdog Rockies, who are listed at +145.
-The over/under is 8.5 runs for the matchup (with -110 odds to hit the over and -110 odds on the under).
+The favored Giants have -275 moneyline odds against the underdog Rockies, who are listed at +220.
+San Francisco is a 2.5-run favorite (at +105 odds).
+The over/under for the game has been set at 8 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.